whatwg/cookiestore/explainer.md

 ### URL scoping

-Although a service worker script cannot directly access cookies today, it can already use controlled rendering of in-scope HTML and script resources to inject cookie-monitoring code under the remote control of the service worker script, remotely controlled using postMessage, the caches API, or IndexedDB.
+Although a service worker script cannot directly access cookies today, it can already use controlled rendering of in-scope HTML and script resources to inject cookie-monitoring code under the remote control of the service worker script.
 This means that cookie access inside the scope of the service worker is technically possible already, it's just not very convenient.

 When the service worker is scoped more narrowly than `/` it may still be able to read path-scoped cookies from outside its scope by successfully guessing/constructing a 404 page URL which allows IFRAME-ing and then running script inside it the same technique could expand to the whole origin, but a carefully constructed site (one where no out-of-scope pages are IFRAME-able) can actually deny this capability to a path-scoped service worker today and I was reluctant to remove that restriction without further discussion of the implications.